-Termites are the ultimate workaholics.
-According to the National Pest Management Association, these wood-boring insects cause over $5 billion in property damage every year in the US.
+Termites are the ultimate workaholics, causing over $5 billion in property damage every year in the US.
 Termites usually stay out of sight, so if you’re not looking carefully, their relentless chewing could create an expensive problem for your business.
 That’s why it’s important to keep a lookout for evidence of their handiwork.
 Here’s how to tell if your business has a termite problem and how to protect against these invaders.

 Types of Termites that Invade Businesses

 Nearly 50 species of termites live in the United States, all of which fall into one of three ecological groups: subterranean, drywood, or dampwood.

 As the name suggests, this group of wood-boring insects lives underground.
 They build large nests in moist soil and feed on wood that comes in direct contact with the ground, such as fence posts, dead trees, and building structures.
 Subterranean termites are found in every US state except Alaska, and they eat 24/7, making them the most destructive species in the country.

 Unlike their subterranean cousins, drywood termites live above ground and feed on wood that doesn’t touch the soil.
 They often construct nests in wood products such as ceiling beams, wood window frames, paneling, baseboards, built-in cabinets, floor joists, and hardwood flooring.
 In addition to wood, they also like chewing on drywall, cardboard, paper, vegetation, and other cellulose-based products.
 With greater flexibility in what they eat and where they live, drywood termites can cause significant damage to homes and businesses, though they usually do so at a slower rate than subterranean termites.

 These insects prefer wood with high moisture content.
 As a result, they are rarely found in inhabited buildings because structural timber and furniture products typically don’t have enough moisture.